Mouaid-Alim/LivTransplantEvolution/README.md

 The `prepareData` function uses the `reader` package to read the csv file and uses the `dplyr` package to create the final dataframe with correct column names.
-The `createMELDdf` function uses the `dplyr` packaage to create the MELD dataframe and uses the `purr` package to efficciently calculate the MELD scores for the dataframe.
+The `createMELDdf` function uses the `dplyr` packaage to create the MELD dataframe, uses the `purr` package to efficciently calculate the MELD scores for the dataframe, uses the `tidyr` package to clean up the input dataframe and uses the `devtools` package to import the LivTransplantEvolution package to be able to call the buil-in functions for calculating the various MELD scores.
 The `visualizeMELD` function uses the `tidyr` to reshape the data for plotting and uses the `ggplot2` package for plotting the MELD visuals.
 Formula used to calculate MELD score in `calcMELD` function adapted from